OpenFactorioServerManager/factorio-server-manager/docker/README.md

   so [Let's Encrypt](https://letsencrypt.org/) service can issue a valid HTTPS certificate for this domain.
 * `EMAIL_ADDRESS` (must be set manually): Your email address.
 Used only by Let's Encrypt service.

+Alternatively you can ignore `.env` file and edit this values directly in `environment` section of `docker-compose.yaml`.
+But remember that if `.env` file is present, values set there take precedence over values set in `docker-compose.yaml`.

 Now you can start the container by running: